 When a BIT receives reports of concerning behavior or misconduct the team conducts an investigation and determines the best mechanisms for support, direct intervention and mediation, warning/notification, and response.
 The team engages campus resources, and the resources of the community, and coordinates follow-up.
 The Members have been trained by NaBITa.

 Need to make a referral?
 Please Complete the BIT referral form here BIT Referral Form

 Why would I refer a student to the BIT?

-If you have a student that is showing hostility and/or violence towards others, being disruptive or showing signs of emotional distress, email the Staff Assistant to the Dean of Student Services
+If you have a student that is showing hostility and/or violence towards others, being disruptive or showing signs of emotional distress, please submit a referral to the BIT by clicking this link BIT Referral Form

 If I refer, can I have a student removed from class immediately?

 No. If you feel a student needs to be removed please contact the Dean of Student Services.
 The BIT does not make that determination.
-You can contact Dean Brenda Johnson via email.
+You can contact Dr. Martin De Mucha Flores via email.

 Will the student know that I reported them?